-With its cold winters and rainy climate, most people don't visit Ireland for the weather!
-Ireland holidays are instead renowned for the country's lush vegetation, fascinating history and contagious Irish spirit.
+With cold winters and a rainy climate, most people sure don't visit Ireland for the weather!
+Ireland holidays are instead renowned for the country's lush landscape, fascinating history and the contagious Celtic spirit.

 There are many different options for Ireland tours but most include a visit to Ireland's UNESCO World Heritage sites Skellig Michael, the Giant's Causeway and perhaps most impressive of all, Bru na Boinne.
 A complex of Neolithic chamber tombs, the Bru na Boinne site is so old it predates the Egyptian pyramids.

 The traditional taste of Ireland is at the pub